arXiv/accessibility2024/source/discussion-board.md

 ![Logo for the arXiv forum](../../assets/arxiv-forum-logo-full-2024.svg){.mkd-img-right .mkd-spacing alt='logo for the arXiv forum' role="presentation"}
 We have set up discussion boards for each forum topic so that the conversation can continue beyond each session.

 The forum discussion boards use Github Discussions and [giscus](https://github.com/giscus/giscus).
 This open source discussion platform has many benefits, including transparency and being free.
+Please use giscus to post your comments on the event, network, and share relevant resources.
+We will be using this platform in lieu of live Zoom chat during the live forum as Zoom chat is disruptive to screen reader users.

 To take part in forum-related discussions you will just need to be logged in to your github account.
 If you do not have one yet, follow the instructions below to create a free account for the first time.